krisfur/kotlin-syntax-revision/readme.md

 ## Building and Running

 This project uses `Gradle`, which you can install with any package manager of your choice.

+For gradle to work we need to place the `Main.kt` entry point specifically in `src/main/kotlin/` to make it automatically discoverable by `Gradle`.
+The setup for the build is in `build.gradle.kts`.

 ### Running the Application